sahilchess/pixeldust/submissions/NanoLeaf/README.md

 - https://wokwi.com/projects/421523245828929537

 ## NOTE:
 Hey!!
-I am making 5 nanoleaf(s) one will be the main controle board and other ones will only have 33 neopixels each The total grant becomes = **$46.77**
+I am making 5 nanoleaf(s) one will be the main controle board and other ones will only have 33 neopixels each The total grant becomes = **$46.77** (assuming you provide all the electric components)

 ---
 This project brings a customizable and modular lighting setup, perfect for ambient decor or interactive installations!